foambubble/foam/docs/inbox.md

 - Should support Netlify deploys out of the box
 - Foam should tick at the same frequency as your brain, and the Foam graph you build should match the mental model you have in your head, making navigation effortless.
   - Maps have persistent topologies.
 As the graph grows, you should be able to visualise where an idea belongs.
 Maybe a literal map?
 And island?
 A DeckGL visualisation?
-- Write about the history and process of Foam
-  - In ways, Wallet was the first iteration of Foam-like environment
-- Should we support directories?
-  - Some tools might get more complicated to build
-  - The pressure to categorize and create hierachies can become distracting
-  - Is there value in folderizing?
-  - Use case: Writing docs in a codebase

 Testing: This file is served from the /docs directory.